cmdcolin/logistic_chaos_map/README.md

 I think this repo is fairly unique for making a fairly minimal integration of wasm and create-react-app.
 It uses yarn workspaces with the wasm code in one workspace and the create-react-app in another workspace.

-See [notes](NOTES.md) for more details
+See [NOTES.md](NOTES.md) for some fun details I discovered while creating this!

 ## Screenshot